-Look for this and let this become your fixation because if people can fail due their biases; then people can succeed for the exact same reason.
-If you can see your failures than you can also see your successes.
+Look for this and let this become your fixation because if people can fail due to their biases; then people can succeed for the exact same reason.
+If you can see your failures then you can also see your successes.
 So, look for it.

 Own up to yourself.